Day 1, 16:00, Boston

 "I've been told so," he replied, not raising a hand to remove her from his hips.

 She didn't bother rolling her eyes at him but toned her voice down a couple of notches.
 She didn't want to alert any neighboring guests.
-Remaining undercover was the word for what they were practicing right now.
+Remaining undercover was the word for what they were doing right now.
 She couldn't help the authoritative choice of words though.

 "Don't sneak up on me.
 I'm not used to anybody doing that who doesn't want to kill, torture or maim me."